Convolutions of Goss and Pellarin $L$-series

 \subsubsection{Acknowledgments}

-The authors thank Y.-T.~Chen and O.~Gezmi\c{s} for a number of helpful discussions during the preparation of this manuscript.
+The authors thank Y.-T.~Chen, O.~Gezmi\c{s}, and J.~Ye for a number of helpful discussions during the preparation of this manuscript.
 The authors especially thank M.~P.~Young for explaining the phenomenon of Schur polynomials in the case of Hecke eigenvalues of Maass forms.
 The authors further thank the referee for a number of helpful comments, especially for the suggestion to develop the results in \S\ref{S:Stark} on Stark units and deformation $L$-values.